jjdblast/bigdata-pipeline_wiki/Start-Docker-Environment.md

 ```

 ### Start the Docker Container
-* Adjust the `-m 48g` memory as needed - the larger, the better!
+* You may need to adjust the `-m 48g` memory if you're not on a cloud instance with 50+ GB of RAM
+* We highly recommend 50+ GB of RAM
 ```
 sudo docker run -it --privileged --name pipeline --net=host -m 48g fluxcapacitor/pipeline bash ...